Why You're Bloated Every Day (And How Hormones Make It Worse)

 When you have chronic bloating, we test for these six root causes:

 Bacteria that belong in your colon have moved into your small intestine, where they ferment food and produce gas.
-This is one of the most common causes of chronic bloating that standard care misses.
+One of the most common causes of chronic bloating that standard care misses.
+Symptoms include bloating after meals (especially carbs), gas, and irregular bowels.

-Wrong balance of bacteria in your colon.
-Too much inflammatory bacteria, not enough beneficial bacteria.
-This creates inflammation, gas production, and digestive dysfunction.
+Wrong balance of bacteria in your colon: too much inflammatory bacteria, not enough beneficial.
+Creates inflammation, gas production, and digestive dysfunction.

 Delayed immune reactions to foods cause inflammation and bloating.
-This isn't an allergy (immediate reaction).
-It's a sensitivity that can take hours or days to show up.
+Not an allergy (immediate reaction).
+Sensitivities can take hours or days to show up.

 Can't break down food properly, so it ferments in your stomach and small intestine.
 Common in women over 40, especially with stress or nutrient deficiencies.

 Too much estrogen relative to progesterone slows gut motility and causes fluid retention.
-This creates bloating that's worse before your period.
+Bloating is worse before your period, along with heavy periods and PMS.

-Stress hormones divert blood from digestion, slow gut motility, and increase intestinal permeability (leaky gut).
+Stress hormones divert blood from digestion, slow gut motility, and increase intestinal permeability.
 This leads to SIBO, food sensitivities, and chronic bloating.

-Most women with chronic bloating have 2-3 of these issues happening at once.
-That's why a single approach (like just probiotics) doesn't work.
+Most women with chronic bloating have 2–3 of these issues at once.
+That's why a single approach like probiotics doesn't work.
 We need to test and address multiple root causes.

 How Your Hormones Are Making Your Gut Worse